codeuniversity/student-council/statute/statute.md

 (2) The amendment of the statutes of the student body requires the approval of a majority of two thirds of the members of the Student Assembly.

 (3) Legal regulations issued by the Student General Assembly shall be published in the Slack and Wiki of the CODE University of Applied Sciences.

-(4) Where required by the university's constitutional documents or recognition conditions, amendments that affect governance structures shall be submitted to the competent Berlin Senate administration for confirmation prior to entry into force.

 ## 9 - Duty of information and accountability